-"Morgan's DSW program is focused on addressing the unjust educational, behavioral health, and additional health care systems that have created barriers to maximum social, economic, and psychological functioning for urban populations.
-The DSW program at Morgan also relies heavily on culturally competent intervention models that affirm and build on the experiences and perspectives of historically oppressed communities."
+Using this conceptual framework as a guide, Morgan's DSW program is focused on addressing the unjust educational, behavioral health, and additional healthcare systems that have created barriers to maximum social, economic, and psychological functioning for urban populations.
+The DSW program at Morgan also relies heavily on culturally competent intervention models that affirm and build on the experiences and perspectives of historically oppressed communities.
+Applicants interested in interacting with and engaging urban individuals, families, and communities utilizing a culturally inclusive and strengths-based perspective are encouraged to apply."